jackkamm/org-caldav/README.md

   `org-caldav-skip-conditions`.
 The syntax of the conditions is described in the doc-string of `org-agenda-skip-if`.

-* In case you just want to keep your remote calendar clean, set `org-caldav-days-in-past` to the number of days you want to keep in the past on the remote calendar.
-This does not affect your org files, it works just as a filter for entries older than N days.

 Note however that the normal `org-agenda-skip-function(-global)` will **not** have any effect on the icalendar exporter (this used to be the case, but changed with the new exporters).